Jeet1309/Rotary-wing-Helicopter-mission-planner/statistical_modeling/README.md

 ## Code Description

-The provided Python script is an object-oriented program designed to perform preliminary helicopter design calculations.
+The provided Python script is an object-oriented program designed to perform preliminary calculations for helicopter design.
 The core functionality is encapsulated within the `HelicopterDesigner` class, which acts as a blueprint for a helicopter model.
 The script also includes a `main` function to demonstrate how to use this class.

 ---